recsys-author/recsys2024/README.md

-This is an anonymized repository for the RecSys 2024 short paper submission 18, "MAWI Rec: Leveraging Severe Weather Data in Recommendation".
+This is an anonymized repository for anonymous peer review of the RecSys 2024 submission, "MAWI Rec: Leveraging Severe Weather Data in Recommendation".
+For the non-anonymized repository, please see https://github.com/brendanduncan/recsys2024.

-We include the severe weather dataset as severe_weather_dataset.csv along with code to process the dataset in ProcessDataset.ipynb.